 '''

-node.protect glyphs(<node> n)
+node.protect_glyph(<node> n)

+node.protect_glyphs(<node> n,[<node> n])

 '''

 Adds 256 to all glyph node subtypes in the node list starting at n, except that if the value is 1, it adds only 255.
 The special handling of 1 means that characters will become glyphs after subtraction of 256.
 A single character can be marked by the singular call.
+The second argument is option and indicates the end of a range.